 You’re revealing light in the world.
 That reminds of a Jay Abrahams concept of preeminence that, “If it’s better for your prospect to be directed to your competitor, then you should do that because that’s in their best interest, and your interest comes behind that.”

 I love that.
 I never heard that before.
 That’s wonderful.

 I interviewed Jay a while ago on his preeminence principles and Parthenon principle.
-It’s just an amazing interview, so listeners definitely check out that episode, I’ll put it in the show notes.
+It’s just an amazing interview, so listeners definitely check out that episode,

 Now, let’s move on to this idea of how you project your body language, facial expression, hand gestures, and so forth.
 I know you did a lot of research on TED Talks and on what sort of components make for an effective TED speaker.
 You found a lot of really interesting things.
 I watched several of your talks talking about your research.
 Could you share a few of the highlights around the most important elements our listeners should know so that they could be a better speaker or have more charisma in interactions with others?
 The tone of voice, facial expressions, all that.